ybk237/Madame-Bovary-additional-chapter/readme.md

     8.  **Update:** The generated text is: *"Emma likes the"*.
 The new prefix becomes `[likes, the]`.
     9.  **Search:** The `HMap` (index 4) returns `["piano."]`.
 End of the sentence.

-*The larger the prefix size ($n$), the more the generated text will resemble exact sentences from the original book (because the value lists in the `HMap` will often only have one possible choice).
-The smaller $n$ is, the more grammatically chaotic but original the text will be.*
+*The larger the prefix size (`n`), the more the generated text will resemble exact sentences from the original book (because the value lists in the `HMap` will often only have one possible choice).
+The smaller `n` is, the more grammatically chaotic but original the text will be.*

 ## ⚙️ Implementation and Data Structures